biosql/biosql.github.io/wiki/Main_Page.md

 are optional unless specifically needed for storing or retrieving the respective data types the module accommodates.

-At present, there is one extension module, PhyloDB, storing phylogenetic trees and taxonomies.
+At present, there is one extension module, PhyloDB, for storing phylogenetic trees and taxonomies.

 ### Supported RDBMs